 - A. Data Gathering and Products.
-SCEC coordinates a multidisciplinary and multiinstitutional study of earthquakes in Southern California, which requires data and derived products pertinent to the region.
+SCEC coordinates an interdisciplinary and multi-institutional study of earthquakes in Southern California, which requires data and derived products pertinent to the region.
 Proposals in this category should address the collection, archiving and distribution of data, including the production of SCEC community models that are on-line, maintained, and documented resources for making data and data products available to the scientific community. - B. Integration and Theory.
 SCEC supports and coordinates interpretive and theoretical investigations on earthquake problems related to the Center's mission.
 Proposals in this category should be for the integration of data or data products from Category A, or for general or theoretical studies.

-Proposals in Categories A and B should address one or more of the goals in Section VI, and may include a brief description (<200 words) as to how the proposed research and/or its results might be used in an educational or outreach mode (see section VII).

-- C. Workshops.
-SCEC participants who wish to host a workshop between February 2003, and February 2004, should submit a proposal for the workshop in response to this RFP.
+Proposals in Categories A and B should address one or more of the goals in Section VI, and may include a brief description (<200 words) as to how the proposed research and/or its results might be used in an educational or outreach mode (see section VII). - C. Workshops.
+SCEC participants who wish to host a workshop between February 2004, and February 2005, should submit a proposal for the workshop in response to this RFP.
 Workshops in the following topics are particularly relevant: - Organizing collaborative research efforts for the five-year SCEC program (2002-2007).
-In particular, interactive workshops that engage more than one focus and/or disciplinary group are strongly encouraged.

-- Engaging earthquake engineers and other end-user groups in SCEC-sponsored research that addresses earthquake hazards. - Participating in national initiatives such as EarthScope. - D. Communication, Education, and Outreach.
+In particular, interactive workshops that engage more than one focus and/or disciplinary group are strongly encouraged. - Engaging earthquake engineers and other partner and user groups in SCEC-sponsored research. - Participating in national initiatives such as EarthScope, the Advanced National Seismic System (ANSS), and the George E. Brown, Jr. Network for Earthquake Engineering Simulation (NEES). - D. Communication, Education, and Outreach.
 SCEC has developed a long-range CEO plan, and opportunities for participation are listed in Section VII.
 Investigators who are interested in participating in this program should contact Mark Benthien (213-740-0323; benthien@usc.edu) before submitting a proposal.